phyxolog/mpsd/README.md

 Usage: mpsd [OPTIONS] <COMMAND>

 Commands:
-  scan     Scan input file
+  scan     Scan the input file
-  extract  Extract streams from input file inject   Inject streams back to the input file from the given folder help     Print this message or the help of the given subcommand(s)
+  extract  Extract streams from the input file inject   Inject streams back to the input file from the given folder (supports large files on 32-bit systems) help     Print this message or the help of the given subcommand(s)

 Options: